xebialabs-community/xld-ui-permissions-plugin/README.md

 # UI Permissions Extension #

-# Overview #
-Provides a read only view for all permissions in the system
+Provides a read only view for all permissions in the system.
+Shows up as a menu item in the top menu in XLD UI.
+Click on Reload Permissions button to reload permissions.
+An initial jar file xld-ui-permissions_12012014.jar  as been put in the repository for users who are not familiar with gradle.

 # Requirements #